dslab-epfl/klint/ReadMe.md

 An example of end-to-end usage is `Makefile`, which can `compile-X` (compile just nf/X), `build-X` (compile nf/X and link it with a compiled environment), `verify-X` (using nf/X/spec.py), and `benchmark-X` (basic benchmark of nf/X) for an NF X in `nf/` such as `firewall`.
+There's also `compile-all` to just compile all NFs, useful when making changes to the environment interface or the build infrastructure.

 ## Reproducing paper results